Etoricoxib (pronounced ee-TOR-ee-cox-ib)

 Tell your doctor if:

-ARCOXIA is not recommended for use during late pregnancy.
-If there is a need to consider using ARCOXIA during your pregnancy,
+the fetus.
+If there is a need to consider using ARCOXIA during your pregnancy, your

 asthma, hives, itching, or skin rash